Ceuta: Portuguese

+The Portuguese conquest marked Portugal's first hold in the strategic area of the Strait of Gibraltar.
+The development had a mixed reception from Castile, which had to the same in 1292 in the wake of the Conquest of Tarifa on the north side, as it marked the arrival of a potential challenger for hegemony in the area.
+Whatever the case, the authorities soon established collaboration with Tarifa across the Strait, and throughout the 15th century Ceuta relied on support from coastal Andalusian towns.
+Cross strait collaboration with Ceuta and other Portuguese outposts in the area (Ksar es-Seghir, Tangier, and Asilah) from Gibraltar and Málaga or Cádiz and Puerto de Santa María (depending on prevailing winds) was sustained in the 1520s.
+In the case of Ceuta, this collaboration strengthened after 1580.

-Possession of Ceuta indirectly led to further Portuguese expansion.
-The main area of Portuguese expansion, at this time, was the coast of the Maghreb, where there was grain, cattle, sugar, and textiles, as well as fish, hides, wax, and honey.
+Portuguese expansion throughout the coasts of the Maghreb took place on the basis of the presence of grain, cattle, sugar, and textiles, as well as fish, hides, wax, and honey.

-Ceuta had to endure alone for 43 years, until the position of the city was consolidated with the taking of Ksar es-Seghir (1458), Arzila and Tangier (1471) by the Portuguese.

 The city was recognized as a Portuguese possession by the Treaty of Alcáçovas (1479) and by the Treaty of Tordesillas (1494).

-In the 1540s the Portuguese began building the Royal Walls of Ceuta as they are today including bastions, a navigable moat and a drawbridge.
+In the 1540s, the Portuguese began building the Royal Walls of Ceuta as they are today including bastions, a navigable moat and a drawbridge.
 Some of these bastions are still standing, like the bastions of Coraza Alta, Bandera and Mallorquines.
 Luís de Camões lived in Ceuta between 1549 and 1551, losing his right eye in battle, which influenced his work of poetry Os Lusíadas.